silverstripe/silverstripe-graphql/README.md

 GraphQL is used through a single route which defaults to `/graphql`.
 You need to define *Types* and *Queries* to expose your data via this endpoint.

+Currently, the default endpoint (`/graphql`) is protected against access unless the current user has CMS Access.

 ## Examples

 Code examples can be found in the `examples/` folder (built out from the